genesys/bold360-mobile-docs-android/docs/chat-configuration/chat-account/bold-chat.md

 ## BoldAccount
 Use this account to create live chat sessions with an agent.

-With the account you can configure and set chat and user details, set session parameters, like destind department, language usage, etc.
+With the account you can configure and set chat and user details, set session parameters, like destin department, preffered language, etc.

 ### Creating account